 - Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.
+Coverage includes fitting.

-You must first obtain a prescription from your PCP or physician treating your diabetes for covered diabetic supplies (including therapeutic custom-molded shoes).

-Before you receive diabetes self-management training you must first obtain a referral from your PCP

-Additional Item covered by Tufts Health Plan Senior Care Options: Additional Pair of Therapeutic custom-molded shoes.

 Tufts Health Plan Senior Care Options provides coverage for an additional pair of therapeutic, custom-molded shoes for members who have severe diabetic foot disease and meet the requirements as defined by Medicare.
-You pay \$0 for covered services

-Durable medical equipment and related supplies

-(For a definition of "durable medical equipment," see Chapter 11 of this booklet.)

-Covered items include, but are not limited to: wheelchairs, crutches, hospital bed, IV infusion pump, oxygen equipment, nebulizer, and walker.

-We cover all medically necessary durable medical equipment covered by Original Medicare.
+There is no coinsurance, copayment, or deductible for beneficiaries eligible for the diabetes selfmanagement training preventive benefit.

+Coverage for blood glucose monitors, blood glucose test strips, and glucose-control solutions is limited to the One Touch products manufactured by Lifescan, Inc.

+Before you receive diabetes self-management training you must first obtain a Services that are covered for you What you must pay when you get these services • Diabetes self-management training is covered under certain conditions. referral from your PCP.
+Note: For foot care related to diabetes, see Podiatry Services in this chart You pay \$0 for covered services.
+Durable medical equipment (DME) and related supplies [] (For a definition of "durable medical equipment," see Chapter 11 of this booklet.)
+You pay \$0 for covered services.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Additional coverage also includes: monitoring equipment and rental of Wander Response system and Personal Emergency Response System (PERS).
+We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.

-Emergency care

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.
+Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+A medical emergency is when you, or any other prudent You pay \$0 for covered services.

-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Your plan includes worldwide coverage for emergency care.

 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan.